SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/quality-profiles.md

 ### Make sure I've got all the relevant new rules in my profile?

-Each time a language plugin update is released, new rules are added, but they won't appear automatically in your profile unless you're using a built-in profile such as _Sonar way_.
+Each time a new SonarQube version is released, new rules are added, but they won't appear automatically in your profile unless you're using a built-in profile such as _Sonar way_.

 If you're not using a built-in profile, you can compare your profile to the built-in profile to see what new on-by-default rules you're missing.